AJGreaves/picflip/testing.md

     - Confirmed that footer tab operates as expected when tapped on mobile devices.
     - Confirmed that the footer element does not cause positioning problems with screens of different sizes and dimentions.

-## Further testing:

-1. Asked fellow students, friends and family to look at the site on their devices and report any issues they find.
-2. PicFlip! viewed on all devices and orientations available in Chrome DevTools, as well at a local tech store, no further issues found.

 ### Bugs discovered:
 #### Solved bugs
 **1. Clicking the cards really fast caused too may cards to be face up.**